"

 False Dilemma (or False Dichotomy)

-Presenting only two options or choices as the only possibilities, when in reality, more alternatives exist.
+Presenting only two options or choices as the only possibilities when, in reality, more alternatives exist.

 Feedback

-The receiver’s response to the message.
+The receiver’s response to a message.

 Feedback Loop

 The circular process within communication where a receiver's response to a message is sent back to the original sender, who then interprets it and potentially adjusts their subsequent messages.
-This continuous cycle of message and response aids with effective communication, allowing participants to confirm understanding, clarify intentions, correct misunderstandings, and adapt their communication strategies in real-time.
+This continuous cycle of message and response aids with effective communication, allowing participants to confirm understanding, clarify intentions, correct misunderstandings, and adapt their communication strategies in real time.
 Feedback can be verbal (e.g., questions, affirmations, disagreements) or nonverbal (e.g., head nods, facial expressions, body language) and can be explicit or implicit.

 Forming